 Yes, it’s true, I’ve returned!

 See, last May, when I decided to lay down and take a nap, I never dreamed that that nap would turn into a nine month siesta.
-Instead, I dreamed that it might be a nine month NIGHTMARE away from my blog!
+Instead, I dreamed it might become a nine month nightmare.

 That explains why I’ve decided to make up for my Rip Van Winkle absence—to all three of you—by attempting to write one quality (or one abysmal) post every single Friday.

 In which case, you’ll likely be spared irreversible damage to your retinas from read this (less than informative) blog.